 There are a multitude of approaches that could make sense for your business or client for developing a global SEO strategy.
 At the highest level, at Seer we utilize this framework when approaching international strategy for our clients:

-- Establish Your SEO Strategy & Goals: once there is an understanding of the search landscape in the target country, it’s time to cultivate goals and strategy for success!
+- Establish Your SEO Strategy & Goals: Once there is an understanding of the search landscape in the target country, it’s time to cultivate a strategy for success.

 Let’s dive into our tactics to reaching those goals!